papagorgio23/AISports_Chatbot/data/nlu.md

 - What type of investments do you make?
 - Is there a particular sport you focus on?
 - what does A.I.
 Sports actually do?
+- Oh that's great!
+What sports do you guys bet on?

 ## intent:nfl
 - Do you bet on [pro football](Sport)?